While it’s easy to find a simple cash register for under $100, a high-end POS system can set you back more than $2,000! What gives?

 Alternatively, the PayPal Standard POS system costs around $550 for a basic terminal and card reader.

-iPad POS Systems
+How Much Do iPad POS Systems Cost?

-UNTILL's sophisticated POS systems incorporate many different features including; a messaging system, multilingual options so you can switch between English and any other language, differentiated menu options, historical data archive, time and attendance monitoring, chair ordering options, VIP accounts, pre-fix menu control, drive through and loyalty points.
+unTill's sophisticated POS systems incorporate many different features including; a messaging system, multilingual options so you can switch between English and any other language, differentiated menu options, historical data archive, time and attendance monitoring, chair ordering options, VIP accounts, pre-fix menu control, drive through and loyalty points.

 All MICROS systems include integrated back and front office to allow for improved customer service and optimized workflow.
 Other available features include wireless handheld devices, touchscreen monitors, alert manager, kitchen display system, digital signage, menu boards, customer waiting list display, customer pager, reservation management and table reporting.